 St. Catharines Ont July 41

-In 2011 I had figured the group picture was taken later when Eugène was posted to No. 4 Manning Depot.
+Back in 2011, I had figured the group picture was taken later when Eugène was posted to No. 4 Manning Depot.

 I wished I had known Cam Harrod back then.
 Cam’s father was an instructor with No. 9 EFTS St. Catharines.